HL7/davinci-pr/input/pagecontent/conformance.md

 ### Systems
-This mplementation guide defines the responsibilities of the two types of systems:
+This implementation guide defines the responsibilities of the two types of systems:

 [**Client systems**](CapabilityStatement-PostableRemittanceClientCapabilities.html) are typically Electronic Medical Record (EHR) systems but could theoretically be any system needing to retrieve a postable remittance.